 Chewy Chocolate Chip Cookies

 Each person has their favorite version of chocolate chip cookies.
 Some people like their cookies thin and crisp.
 Some people like their cookies puffy and soft.
 Some people (I’m in this group) like their cookies crisp on the edges and chewy in the middle.

 Through the years I’ve learned there is a lot of science behind getting a chocolate chip cookie to be crisp, soft, or chewy.
 Variables like: the ratio of flour to fat, the type and amount of sugar used, the temperature of the dough, ovens, and pans.
-All these factors change the texture!
+Refrigerating the dough overnight to rehydrate the flour.
+All these factors make a big difference in the taste and texture!

+Chewy Chocolate Chip Cookies